johanengstrand/xbee-resources/README.md

 If the Xbee radios cannot be discovered by XCTU even though you have followed all steps above you can try the following in XCTU in order to reset the Xbee radio to factory defaults:

+- Try the manual discovery (the button with the plus sign to the left of the discovery button)
 - Open a serial console window (from the Tools menu)
 - Select the serial port of the Xbee unit and open the connection
 - In the input text window, quickly input `+++`.
 The Xbee radio should respond "OK".